 • Sole physical custody: The child lives primarily with one parent.

 In the absence of a court order, it is essential for unmarried parents to work together to establish a parenting plan that is in the best interest of their child.
+A detailed parenting plan should address the child’s school schedule and extracurricular activities to ensure stability.
 If an agreement can’t be reached, either parent can petition the court to establish a custody and visitation order.
+California mediation programs (Family Court Services) are often required before a judge will issue a custody ruling.

 In California, establishing paternity is crucial for an unmarried father to have legal rights over their child.
 Without establishing paternity, unmarried fathers will not have the same rights as married fathers.
 After establishing legal parentage via a Declaration of Paternity, unmarried fathers’ rights in California are equivalent to those of married fathers.